IMPORT OF NON-HAZARDOUS AND HAZARDOUS SPECIAL WASTE

 Year

-The indicator provides information on the types of imported waste managed within the national territory.
-Data is collected using standardized regional methodologies and validated through shared methodologies, ensuring comparability over time and space.
+The indicator provides information on the types of imported waste that are managed in the national territory.
+The data are collected in common methods at regional level and validated according to shared methodologies, they are therefore comparable over time and space.

 Good